 As we grow, we experience the complexity of the world and think more carefully about it.
 We use language and narrative to investigate and interrogate.
 We collaborate in lengthy and ambitious journeys of sound, word, and light, through dance, music, and drama.

-Mike performed piano and and directed music in the art centre Central Studio that was associated with his college in Hampshire, England, during the late 1970s and early 1980s.
-His first music commission was for a forty minute flute and piano piece that was performed live with dance, and this foundation eventually led him to work with dancers and choreographers from New York Ballet, Ballet Rambert, Paris Ballet, and London Contemporary Dance Theatre throughout the 1980s and early 1990s.
+During the late 1970s and early 1980s Mike performed piano and and directed music in his local art centre associated with his college in Hampshire, England.
+His first music commission in 1982 was for a forty minute flute and piano piece that was performed live with dance, and this foundation led him to work with dancers and choreographers from New York Ballet, Ballet Rambert, Paris Ballet, and London Contemporary Dance Theatre throughout the 1980s and early 1990s.

 While continuing to work on his music compositions during the 1990s he created art, and wrote, including the novella The Burial of Georgio Sánchez which is made freely available at Public Art World.

-After directing a major three year long project that culminated in a touring multi-disciplined exhibition in 2000, Mike began publishing his photography, art, music, and writing online, and has continued to build websites that are characterised by their accessibility and enthusiasm for sharing the importance of creativity and the arts as vital in humanity's ability to express and enrich life.
+After directing a major three year long project that culminated in a touring multi-disciplined exhibition in 2000, Mike began publishing his photography, art, music, and writing online, and has continued to build websites that are characterised by their accessibility and enthusiasm for sharing the importance of creativity and the arts as vital in humanity's expression and enrichment of life.

 The outcome of creative effort as a means of expression appreciated by sight.